bkornpob/pyaXeHelper/README.md

     - prepare_folders() helps preparing folders GRISM/ and DIRECT/.
 It takes the dictionary output from make_meta() with the grism-direct pair suggestion (i.e., only GID is the input for this function), and processes grism and direct files stated in the dictionary.
 Each file is copied to the corresponding location.
 GRISM.lis and DIRECT.lis are constructed at the end.

     - make_axelis() constructs an aXe.lis file.
 It takes GID (i.e., an output from make_meta) and utilizes grism-direct pair info.

+    - calculate_median() calculates median fluxes with sigma clipping using common wavelength grids (i.e., [WMIN,WMAX] with DW bin width.
+It reads lambdas and fluxes from pyaxe outputs (i.e., OUTPUT/*2.SPC.fits or OUTPUT/*2_opt.SPC.fits) given an object ID and the file list (i.e., FILES).
+Interp1d model is constructed, and is used to interpolate fluxes to the common grids.
+It returns WGRID and dataframe containing the common wavelength grids and dataframe of fluxes (columns: image number and median at the last column, row: parallel to the common wavelength grids), respectively.

 Known issues:

     - ?

+v.1.2.0

+    - Implement: calculate_median

 v.1.1.0